-Sydney’s Qudos Bank Arena hosted over 1m visitors in 2018 in a record-breaking year for the country’s biggest indoor arena
+Sydney’s Qudos Bank Arena hosted over 1 million visitors in 2018 in a record-breaking year for the country’s biggest indoor arena.

 Sign up for IQ Index

 Over 500k fans attended Kiev-based Atlas Weekend for the festival’s biggest year yet, despite the cancellation of headline act Asap Rocky

 The fifth edition of Kiev-based Atlas Weekend festival saw more visitors than ever before, with 538,000 festivalgoers from 75 different countries attending the six-day festival.

 The festival, which took place from 9 to 14 July, featured performances from the Chainsmokers, Black Eyed Peas, the Vaccines, Liam Gallagher and Russian rock group Splean.

 “We are really happy with how the 2019 edition went,” Atlas Weekend owner and chief executive Dmytro Sydorenko tells IQ.
 “It was our best festival yet.”